pub trait ScanModule {

 fn scan(&self, scan_object: &ScanObject) -> Result<Vec<Finding>, ArmorlibError>

-and return either a vector of Finding
+Scan the given scan_object and return either a vector of Findings or, in case of an

-error, an ArmorlibError
+error, an ArmorlibError.

 Sourcefn required_preprocessors(&self) -> Vec<&'static str>